mjoshd/hyperhdr-ha/info.md

 <!-- {% if installed %} -->
 # Integration v0.0.6

-Match changes in the official HyperHDR integration.
+Match changes present in the official Hyperion component as of ha-core-2022.05.2 Bump hyperhdr-py version

 # Integration v0.0.5